kura/pelican_vimeo/README.rst

 Installation
 ============

-To install pelican-gist, simply install it from PyPI:
+To install pelican-vimeo, simply install it from PyPI:

 .. code-block:: bash